1. Bury St Edmunds Town Centre Circular Walk

 This route takes you along the route of the Old Great Eastern Lavenham to Long Melford Railway, with lots of opportunities to see birds and animal wildlife in their natural habitat.
 A great walk for families, dogs are also allowed at all points along the route too!

-Starting at The Guildhall in Lavenham, head down Market Lane to the High Street where you will find a sign saying 'Lavenham Walk'.
+Starting at Lavenham Guildhall, head down Market Lane to the High Street where you will find a sign saying 'Lavenham Walk'.
 Follow this walk until you reach a pair of metal gates and continue on until you reach Bridge Street railway bridge.

 At the end of the road, you will reach a fence, which marks the end of the Lavenham Walk section, and carry on towards the old railway cutting, passing through Lineage Wood and Paradise Wood, before you reach the site of the 1891 railway accident.